Who should buy the ZoomX Invincible Run FK 3

 Who should not buy it

-If you’re the type to push through long runs rain or shine, you need a shoe that won’t slip on puddly pavements—a good option would be the Brooks Glycerin 20.
+If you’re the type to push through long runs rain or shine, you need a shoe that won’t slip on puddly pavements—a good option that we can suggest would be the Brooks Glycerin 20.

-And for an equally massive trainer that won’t have you worrying about heel slips, check out the Saucony Endorphin Shift 3.
+And for an equally massive trainer that won’t have you worrying about heel slips, we recommend checking out the Saucony Endorphin Shift 3.

 V3 vs V2

-While the transition from version 1 to 2 consisted mostly of just an upper update, the move to the FK3 entailed a drastic overhaul.
-It’s “quite a different shoe in purpose and in feel,” said one expert, and here’s why:
+While the transition from version 1 to 2 consisted mostly of just an upper update, the move to the FK3 entailed a drastic overhaul:

 - Thinner (albeit denser) Flyknit upper material